More than 20 years have passed since Green Point faced possible annihilation during the bushfires of 1997.

 "We need the NSW Government to ensure that Essential Energy upgrade these transformers to an appropriate heat rating and ensure that they are maintained to prevent a recurrence of the recent fire."

-So long as the NSW Government sits tight and does nothing, our property is at serious risk, to say nothing of the houses and several hundred occupants of the village of Green Point to which our property provides the main buffer.
+So long as the NSW Government sits tight and does nothing, our property is at serious risk, to say nothing of the houses and several hundred occupants of the village of Green Point to which our property provides the main buffer, she said.

 Earlier this month Mrs Crivelli wrote to a number of government entities, the premier and local State and Federal members, outlining her concerns.